Removing Structured Noise with Diffusion Models: Introduction

-Despite this promise, current score-based diffusion methods for inverse problems are limited to measurement models with unstructured noise.
-In many image processing tasks, corruptions are however highly structured and spatially correlated.
-Relevant examples include interference, speckle, or haze.
-Nevertheless, current conditional diffusion models naively assume that the noise follows some basic tractable distribution (e.g. Gaussian or Poisson) \citep{chung2022score, chung2022diffusion, meng2022diffusion}.
 Beyond the realm of diffusion models, \citet{whang2021solving} extended normalizing flow (NF)-based inference to structured noise applications.
 However, compared to diffusion models, NFs require specialized network architectures, which are computationally and memory expensive.

 Given the promising outlook of diffusion models, we propose to learn score models for both the noise and the desired signal and perform joint inference of both quantities, coupled via the observation model.
 The resulting sampling scheme enables solving a wide variety of inverse problems with structured noise.